active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 5.7 (June 2, 2011) =
+* Feature: Title Tag Rewriter, Meta Descriptions Editor, and Meta Robot Tags Editor now officially support mass-editing post format archives (requires WordPress 3.1 or later)
+* Feature: SEO Ultimate now alerts users when they're about to leave a module admin page that has unsaved changes
+* Improvement: Custom taxonomy mass-editors now support taxonomies that are registered only with pages or custom post types
+* Improvement: Taxonomies registered without `show_ui` support no longer have "Edit" links in the mass-editors
+* Bugfix: Fixed the mass-editors' category edit links, which broke starting with WordPress 3.0
+* Bugfix: Fixed a bug that hindered Title Tag Rewriter from rewriting custom taxonomy archives' `<title>` tags
+* Bugfix: Fixed more errors that appeared when WP_DEBUG mode was enabled

 = Version 5.6.2 (June 1, 2011) =
 * Bugfix: Fixed bug that stopped settings from being saved (introduced in 5.6.1)
+* Bugfix: Fixed bug that disabled mass-editors (introduced in 5.6.1)
 * Bugfix: Fixed more errors that appeared when WP_DEBUG mode was enabled

 = Version 5.6.1 (May 31, 2011) =